Pweder69/Q3-Docs-indiviudal/README.md

 <img src="https://user-images.githubusercontent.com/113122312/228682209-61f189f5-6434-4f74-980b-c6ba4c7f70ba.png" alt="Screenshot 2023-03-29 6 29 21 PM" style="max-width: 100%;">

-From jinho Park
+From Jinho Park

 ## Reflection
-This assignemnt was very fun and suprisingly easy as with all code it seems easy if you have the expericene to know tools like modulo and can make you life very easy instead of just copying somone or making a complex logic tree for all cases of the encoder sequence. renewing on debounce functions was also nice
+This assignment was very fun and surprisingly easy as with all code it seems easy if you have the experience to know tools like modulo and can make your life very easy instead of just copying someone or making a complex logic tree for all cases of the encoder sequence. renewing on debounce functions was also nice

-# Phtoto-Interrupter
+# Photo-Interrupter
 ## Description and Code

-For this assignment we are soposed to use monotomic time and sleep and the task is to print out when we get interuppted.
+For this assignment, we are supposed to use monatomic time and sleep and the task is to print out when we get interrupted.

 ``` python
 import time